 To enforce our terms and conditions; and

-To protect our rights, privacy, safety or property, and/or that of our affiliates, you or others.
+To protect our rights, privacy, safety or property, and/or that of our affiliates, you or others, for example, if we receive fines or charges in respect of your use of the vehicle, we may share you information with the issuer of the fine or charge.

 In connection with a sale or business transaction.